Asymptotic behavior of Kawahara equation with memory effect: Introduction

-Since our focus is to investigate the stabilization problem for \eqref{fda1}, we will now present some previous results that dealt with the asymptotic behavior of solutions for the Kawahara model \eqref{fda1} in a bounded domain.
-One of the first works in this line is due to Silva and Vasconcellos \cite{vasi1,vasi2}, where the authors studied the stabilization of global solutions of the linear Kawahara equation in a bounded interval under the effect of a localized damping mechanism.
-The second endeavor, in this line, is completed by Capistrano-Filho \textit{et al.} \cite{ara}, where the generalized Kawahara equation in a bounded domain is considered.
-In this work, they treated a more general nonlinearity $u^p \partial_x u$ with $p\in [1,4)$ and proved that the solutions of the Kawahara system decay exponentially when an internal damping mechanism is applied.
+Now, we will present some previous results that dealt with the asymptotic behavior of solutions for the Kawahara model \eqref{fda1} in a bounded domain.
+One of the first outcomes is due to Silva and Vasconcellos \cite{vasi1,vasi2}, where the authors studied the stabilization of global solutions of the linear Kawahara equation, under the effect of a localized damping mechanism.
+The second endeavor is completed by Capistrano-Filho \textit{et al.} \cite{ara}, where the generalized Kawahara equation in a bounded domain is considered, that is, a more general nonlinearity $W^p \partial_x W$ with $p\in [1,4)$ is taken into account.
+It is proved that the solutions of the Kawahara system decay exponentially when an internal damping mechanism is applied.

 Recently, a new tool for the control properties of the Kawahara operator was proposed in \cite{CaSo}.
-In this work, the authors showed a new type of controllability for the Kawahara equation, what they called the overdetermination control problem.
+In this work, the authors treated the so-called overdetermination control problem for the Kawahara equation.
 Precisely, a boundary control is designed so that the solution to the problem under consideration satisfies an integral condition.
 Furthermore, when the control acts internally in the system, instead of the boundary, the authors proved that this integral condition is also satisfied.

 We conclude the literature review with three recent works.
 In \cite{CaVi, boumediene} the stabilization of the Kawahara equation with a localized time-delayed interior control is considered.
 Under suitable assumptions on the time delay coefficients, the authors proved that the solutions of the Kawahara system are exponentially stable.
-The results are obtained using the Lyapunov approach and a compactness-uniqueness argument.
+This result is established by means of either the Lyapunov method or a compactness-uniqueness argument.
 More recently, the Kawahara equation in a bounded interval and with a delay term in one of the boundary conditions was studied in \cite{luan}.
 The authors used two different approaches to prove that the solutions of \eqref{fda1} are exponentially stable under a condition on the length of the spatial domain.
+We point out that this is a small sample of papers that were concerned with the stabilization problem of the Kawahara equation in a bounded interval.
+Of course, we suggest that the reader, who is interested in more details on the topic, consult the papers cited above and the references therein.